-Five years on - business as usual at Construction Innovation
+Business as usual at Construction Innovation

-By Dr Keith Hampson Chief Executive Officer CRC for Construction Innovation
+By Dr Keith Hampson, CEO of the CRC for Construction Innovation

-Construction Innovation is five years old.
+CONSTRUCTION Innovation is five years old.
 A significant milestone, yes, but not one we marked with any particular celebration.
-It might sound cliché but, like much of the construction industry at the moment, we're busy.
+It might sound cliché, but, like much of the construction industry at the moment, we're busy.

-We've been given a seven year life by the Australian Government's Cooperative Research Centres Programme and, with less than two years to run, we've reached a crescendo of sorts.
+We've been given a seven-year life by the Australian Government's Cooperative Research Centres Program, and with less than two years to run, we've reached a crescendo of sorts.
 Working in collaboration with our private and public industry partners, our researchers are working on more than 30 projects at the moment.